 |10 year government bond yield||2.76%|

-Stocks are lower this morning on no real news.
-Bonds and MBS are down.
+Stocks are higher this morning after some more good news on inflation.
+Bonds and MBS are up.

 The producer price index declined 0.5% in July.
 Yes, declined.
 The decrease was driven by lower energy prices.
 Final demand (or in other words, what producers get for their goods / services) fell 1.8%.
 80% of this decline was attributable to falling gasoline prices.
 On a year-over-year basis, final demand rose 9.8%.
 Both numbers were below expectations.

 Final demand ex-food and energy rose 0.2% MOM and 7.6% YOY.
 Again, both numbers were below Street expectations.
 While we are seeing relief from energy prices, food is still elevated, rising 1% in July.

 Between the CPI yesterday and the PPI today, we have finally had some good news on inflation.
 This has mainly been driven by falling energy prices.
 Wages are still rising, and that will ultimately put a floor under how much lower inflation can go.